Ket Life and Culture

 A major part of Ket life was moving to new encampments every season.
 Unfortunately, a lot of people have the wrong idea that nomadic people kind of just wander around aimlessly.
 Not true.
 Nomadic migration patterns are very precisely calculated to things like weather and food availability.
 And they’re consistent.
 For instance, a Ket families tended to use their own winter hunting trails that were remembered without the use of markers or other aids (Vajda 2011).

 Ket family groups had a migration for each season.
 In spring they emerged from the forest to camp at the riverside in birchbark tipis.
 With the summer come the mosquitoes, so the people would hang out on houseboats on the river, where the mosquitoes couldn’t reach.
 When the mosquitoes died, the Ket returned to shore; and when winter came they would go away deep into the forest.
-During the coldest weeks Mom and the kids would hole themselves up in an earthen shelter, while a presumably grumbling Dad and older sons would be out hunting.
+During the coldest weeks Mom and the kids would hole themselves up in an earthen shelter, while Dad and older sons would be out hunting.

 Such were the patterns of the Ket year, and so did they cope and even thrive in the harsh environment of central Siberia.